-- 1. Diploma (Bachelor, Engineer, Master) thesis - a) is prepared independently by the student, under the supervision of the supervisor - b) the topic of the thesis should be related to the field of study, - c) is subject to review, - d) is the subject of discussion and assessment during the diploma exam. - 2.
-The preparation of the Bachelor and Engineering theses should develop the following skills: - a) studying the literature independently, - b) identifying and assessing problems, - c) recognizing the regularities occurring within the studied phenomena, - d) drawing the right conclusions, - e) actively using the knowledge acquired during the studies and applying it in practice, - f) inferring logically, - g) independently solving specific diagnostic or design tasks, - h) preparing written works in the field of selected specialization with the use of basic research tools, - i) using clear and precise language. - 3.
-The preparation of the Master thesis should develop the following skills: - a) evaluating theoretical achievements in a given discipline, - b) searching for source materials in existing studies, scientific reports, and statistical materials independently, - c) identifying and assessing problems and embedding them in the literature, - d) designing new solutions or modifying the existing ones, - e) using research workshops, and in particular, using the methods of scientific work, - f) identifying and analyzing observed phenomena, making a critical assessment, drawing correct conclusions, - g) using knowledge acquired during the studies actively and applying it in practice and in theoretical reasoning, - h) carrying out the arguments to their logical conclusions, - i) using clear and precise language.
+- 1. A (Bachelor's, Bachelor of Engineering, Master's) thesis - a) is prepared independently by the student, under the supervision of the supervisor - b) the topic of the thesis should be related to the field of study, - c) is subject to review, - d) is the subject of discussion and assessment during the final exam. - 2.
+The preparation of the Bachelor's and Bachelor of Engineering theses should develop the following skills: - a) studying the literature independently, - b) identifying and assessing problems, - c) recognizing the regularities occurring within the studied phenomena, - d) drawing the right conclusions, - e) actively using the knowledge acquired during the studies and applying it in practice, - f) inferring logically, - g) independently solving specific diagnostic or design tasks, - h) preparing written works in the field of selected specialization with the use of basic research tools, - i) using clear and precise language. - 3.
+The preparation of the Master's thesis should develop the following skills: - a) evaluating theoretical achievements in a given discipline, - b) searching for source materials in existing studies, scientific reports, and statistical materials independently, - c) identifying and assessing problems and embedding them in the literature, - d) designing new solutions or modifying the existing ones, - e) using research workshops, and in particular, using the methods of scientific work, - f) identifying and analyzing observed phenomena, making a critical assessment, drawing correct conclusions, - g) using knowledge acquired during the studies actively and applying it in practice and in theoretical reasoning, - h) carrying out the arguments to their logical conclusions, - i) using clear and precise language.